Paper crafting has been my passion since I was a child. I love sharing paper projects, ideas and products. Get more from all your paper .

 You can purchase these applicators, but you can also easily make several to try out and use ( much less expensive and they work as well :

-- Brushes- Saturate your brush with blending solution to clean the ink off
+- Brushes- Saturate your brush with a blending solution to clean the ink off

 - Droppers-Some inks have droppers in them